nv1327/SocialSiren/README.md

 ## Applications:
 - To improve social distancing measures
 - Provide awareness for disease spread
-- User IDs are kept completely anonymous to prevent doxing/ostracision
+- User IDs are kept completely anonymous to prevent doxing/ostracision and no names are stored online

 ## Improvements For The Future: